-Marni Nixon (1930-) soprano, is known in the popular world as the si behind the film stars of West Side Story, The King and I and My Fa accomplished singer in her own right, she has sung opera, classica appeared on Broadway.
-Ms. Nixon worked with Lehmann in a pro Ariadne auf Naxos at the Music Academy of the West in 1953 and con a friend.
+Marni Nixon (1930-) soprano, is known in the popular world as the side behind the film stars of West Side Story, The King and I and My Fa accomplished singer in her own right, she has sung opera, classical appeared on Broadway.
+Ms. Nixon worked with Lehmann in a produce of the West in 1953 and contain a friend.
 Besides her singing career, Marni Nixon is also an actress, for an Ovation award.
 She gives master classes throughout the musical theater and classical song.